InterObservers.

 Assertive communication is the bridge

 Strong assertive communication skills are what hold all of this together.
-Assertiveness means stating your needs clearly while respecting the other person's, which is exactly the balance intercultural work demands.
+Assertiveness means stating your needs clearly while respecting the other person's, which is exactly the balance effective intercultural communication demands.

 Done well, assertive communication skills let you be direct without steamrolling and accommodating without disappearing.
-That middle lane is where trust gets built across cultures.
+That middle lane is where effective communication and intercultural understanding get built across cultures.

 If conflict still flares, our guide on resolving the inner tension behind reactive responses pairs neatly with this work.